-But Don’t Be Too Picture-Perfect
+But Don’t Be Too Perfect

 If you’re including a dollop of sauce, a drizzle of syrup or trying to pull off Seidman’s signature runny yolk, get everything else plated first, have your dish in the spot you want to shoot it, and get out your phone.
 “I try to get it as prepped and set up as possible and have everything set up and my camera ready,” he explains.
-“The last thing you do is drip on your sauce or your runny component.
-I don’t break the yolk obviously until I’m ready to take my picture.
+“The last thing you do is drip on your sauce or your runny ingredient.
+I don’t break the yolk until I’m really ready to take my picture.
 You’ve got to time it and take the pictures right when it drips.
 And then take a bunch of them.”

 Unless You’re Really Into It, You May Not Need to Invest in a Camera

 Yes, Seidman recently bought a “cheap, low-end DSLR camera,” but you certainly don’t have to.
 “The majority of pictures on my Instagram are my iPhone,” he says.
 “You can still get pretty good pictures on an iPhone.”